 Investing in the ADSs or ordinary shares involves a high degree of risk.
-Before making a decision to invest in the ADSs or ordinary shares, in addition to the other information contained in or incorporated by reference into this prospectus supplement or the accompanying prospectus, you should carefully consider the risks described under "Risk Factors" in our Annual Report on Form 20-F for the year ended December 31, 2018, as updated by the risks described under "Risk Factors" in the accompanying prospectus and as further updated by the risks described below, as well as in other documents that we subsequently file with the SEC that are incorporated by reference into this prospectus supplement.
-See also "Where You Can Find More Information."
+Before making a decision to invest in the ADSs or ordinary shares, in addition to the other information contained in or incorporated by reference into this prospectus supplement or the accompanying prospectus, you should carefully consider the risks described under "Risk Factors" in our Annual Report on Form 20-F for the year ended December 31, 2019, as updated by the risks described under "Risk Factors" in the accompanying prospectus and as further updated by the risks described below, as well as in other documents that we subsequently file with the SEC that are incorporated by reference into this prospectus supplement.
+Such risks and uncertainties may be amplified by the COVID-19 pandemic and its potential impact on our business and the global economy.
+See also "Where you can find more information."